erwijet/BrainF.Net/README.md

 ## What is it?

-BrainF.Net provides a flexable library in .NET what allows for error detection and execution of the esoteric Brainf*ck
+BrainF.Net provides a flexable library in .NET which allows for error detection and execution of the esoteric Brainf-ck language.

 | Command 	| What it does                                                                                                                	|
 |---------	|-----------------------------------------------------------------------------------------------------------------------------	|